Portland is a great vacation destination in the U.S. because it offers an urban environment, but also outdoor activities, and natural beauty.

 Renting an RV in Portland from Outdoorsy or driving to Portland in an RV can be a particularly popular way to see the city, and it is an RV-friendly city.

-So what should you know as you plan your RV adventure to Portland?
+If you’ve decided to rent an RV from a local rv rentals company, what should you know as you plan your RV adventure to Portland?
+But if you are still looking for affordable camper van rentals, you may visit sites like https://www.rent.is/ to learn more.
 The following are some tips and highlights.

 There are quite a few RV parks in and around Portland, and there are two in particular that are within the city limits.

 One of the most popular is called Jantzen Beach RV Park, which is especially enjoyable in the summer months.
 It features amenities, so it’s not a campsite for travelers who want to rough it, and some of these are a heated pool, a fitness center, and free Wi-Fi.